gsandoval09/WorkoutTracker/README.md

 ```

-Then run: npm run start
+Then run: nodemon server.js

 ```

-Open in your browser Localhost3000 and you will be directed to WorkoutTracker
+Open in your browser, Localhost3000 , and you will be directed to the functioning WorkoutTracker application.

 ```